char990/gc20/docs/WebSocketProtocol.md

 }
 ```

-The "file" was firstly made by "tar cz -f cfg_export ./config/*", which means all files in path "config".
+The "file" was made by "tar -czf config.bak ./config/*", which means all files in path "config".

 ### ImportConfig